Instructions on arriving in Finland from Ukraine

 Why apply for a municipality of residence?

-Even if you do not apply for a municipality of residence, you can continue your life in Finland as a customer of reception services.
+If you do not apply for a municipality of residence, you can continue as a client of reception services.

 Housing